 Think an emergency can’t hit you hard?
 Think again.

 A variety of emergency situations could easily disrupt business operations.
 Consider the impact of a medical emergency or a short-term Internet outage.
 Let alone more catastrophic events.
-For instance, building and environmental damage due to severe weather, a hazardous spill, equipment failure, or a terrorist attack.
+For instance, building and environmental damage.
+Be it due to severe weather, a hazardous spill, equipment failure, or a terrorist attack.

 Your business needs to be ready.
-Because if you don’t have an emergency action plan in place to deal with events like these, you risk non-compliance with Occupational Safety and Health Administration (OSHA) regulations 29 CFR 1910.38(a) and 29 CFR 1926.35.
+Because if you don’t have an emergency action plan in place to deal with events like these, you risk non-compliance with Occupational Safety and Health Administration (OSHA) regulations.
+Specifically, 29 CFR 1910.38(a) and 29 CFR 1926.35.